photo/frontend/documentation/faq/Faq.markdown

 Frequently asked questions
 =======================

-This is a list of common questions that people have about The OpenPhoto Project.
+This is a list of common questions that people have about The Photo Project.
 If you have one which is not on this list send us a message via <a href="http://twitter.com/photo">Twitter</a> or <a href="mailto:hello@openphoto.me">email</a>.

 ### What exactly is OpenPhoto?